Questions about SuRE/EMRE and application procedure

 First, you apply as a DAAD applicant.
 This is also what you check in your online application.
 You do not have to hand in a financial statement at this stage.

-If you were not chosen as a DAAD applicant, you will be notified - along with all other applicants - in mid to late December.
-You will then have the chance to apply for PPRE as self-financing applicant by January 15 and upload a financial statement.
+If you were not chosen as a DAAD applicant, you will be notified.
+You will then have the chance to be considered for SuRE as self-financing applicant by sending a financial statement.

-You will then get feedback in mid to late February about the outcome of that round.
+Afterwards, you will soon get feedback about the outcome of that second round.
 This is enough time to hand in a letter of acceptance to other scholarship donors or apply for an educational loan.

-Since the DAAD round is the more competitive round, this is a valid option to get into PPRE.
+Since the DAAD round is the more competitive round, this is a valid option to get into SuRE.